on-keyday/brgen/README.md

 ## Development Approach

 The development approach for this product is to create a minimum viable product first and then gradually expand its capabilities.
 The repository contains many incomplete but somewhat functional pieces of code.
 Additionally, the implementation strategy for the `brgen` code generator itself does not require it to be able to output all language specifications perfectly.
 In the future, we aim to introduce metrics to indicate the completeness of these implementations.
+At the current stage, while we are implementing CI/CD, we are only verifying whether the project is buildable and whether the generators listed in brgen.json actually run (by "run", I mean they are executable, not necessarily that they function as specified) when the command tool\brgen is input.
+We haven't yet validated whether they function according to specifications.
+Therefore, we aim to enhance our CI/CD process in the future.

 # 謝辞